thewickk/Udacity_FSND_Project_One/README.md

 ## Instructions For Running This Program

 * It is possible that the psycopg2 library is not present in your current Python venv.
-If this is the case please run the following command within your venv directory to install psycopg2 **may require superuser privilages**:
+If this is the case please run the following command within your venv directory to install psycopg2 **--may require superuser privilages**

 ```bash
 pip3 install psycopg2